Justify-social/my-project/docs/features-frontend/brand-health/usage.md

 ## Introduction

-This guide walks you through setting up and using the Brand Health tracking system in the Campaign Wizard application.
+This guide walks you through setting up and using the Brand Health tracking system in the Justify.social platform.
 Unlike point-in-time Brand Lift studies, Brand Health provides continuous monitoring of your brand's performance and competitive positioning over time.

 ## Prerequisites